naveen6870/Credit_Card_Financial_Dashboard/README.md

 Interactive Filters: Card type, time period, customer segment

-(Add screenshots of your dashboard here for maximum impact)

 ### 🚀 How to Run / Explore the Project

 Download and install Power BI Desktop